GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 related_post: sign-in-form-best-practices
 ---

-This codelab shows you how to build a sign-in form that is secure, accessible, and easy to use.
+This codelab teaches you how to build a sign-in form that's secure, accessible, and easy to use.

-## Step 1: Use meaningful HTML
+## 1. Use meaningful HTML

-Use elements built for the job:
+Use these elements built for the job:
 * `<form>`
 * `<section>`
 * `<label>`